 Haaretz also says the bill was also made into a vote of confidence in the government by Ariel Sharon.

-Posted by Timothy, 5:09 PM -
+Posted by Timothy,

-In case anyone was worried the blog was getting a little too serious with all this debate over reparations and slavery....
+Hard Core Politics In case anyone was worried the blog was getting a little too serious with all this debate over reparations and slavery....

+Larry Flynt has officially declared he will be a candidate for California Governor.
+(I don't even want to imagine the jokes Waligore could come up with for this one)...
 The Hustler magazine publisher has filed initial paperwork to run in the gubernatorial recall election and says he may spend a large amount of his own money if people take his candidacy seriously.

 Just to keep you updated on the porn king's opposition, the ballot may also include: Fmr.
 VP candidate Jack Kemp, Ariana Huffington and her husband (though they promised not to run against eachother), several people calling themselves Grey Davis, Schwarzenegger (who is leaning against it but will satiate our burning curiosity on live TV just before appearing on Jay Leno), L.A.
 Mayor Riordan, good ol' Bill Simon, and of course Rep. Darrell Issa, the man whose car-alarms shouted at you to, "Please step away from the car."